Kinematics/NetTally/README.md

 Full documentation on the use of this program (including vote-formatting guidelines) is available in the wiki: https://github.com/Kinematics/NetTally/wiki

-### Requirements

-#### Current active branch: VS2017 / dev

-System requirements: .NET 4.6.

-This will not run on Windows XP, since the highest version of .NET available is 4.0.

-The core library targets .NET Standard 1.3 (equivalent to .NET 4.6).
-The Windows UI targets .NET 4.6.
-The console app targets .NET Core 1.1.

-If you wish to edit the code, it requires Visual Studio 2017, and uses C#7.

-#### Retired branch: VS2015

-System requirements: .NET 4.5.

-This will not run on Windows XP, since the highest version of .NET available is 4.0.

-If you wish to edit the code, it requires Visual Studio 2015, and uses C#6.

 ### Quickstart overview

-Add a new quest by pasting in the URL of the thread that's being followed.
+Add a new quest by pasting in the URL of the thread that's being followed into the text box that's shown when you hit the Add button.

 Votes in the quest are marked with [x] or [X] in a user's post.
 Nesting a line under another can be done by prefixing that with a hyphen (-).